 > Sometimes when people sign up for this plan, there is a requirement about accepting the Terms & Conditions (T&C) for the plan.
 This sometimes causes glitches in their system.
 What glitches can happen with the T&C?
 View Note #5.

 > Sometimes people get a rep who claims to know this plan and will claim to sign them up for this standalone tablet plan, but end up signing them up for the add-on tablet plan instead of the standalone tablet plan.
 On the rare occasion that this happens to you, you have two options: 1.
-Call AT&T and see if you can get a rep to switch the plan to the standalone tablet plan (some people have reported success with this).
+Call AT&T Customer Service this time (1-800-331-0500) and see if you can get a rep to switch the plan to the standalone tablet plan (some people have reported success with this).
 2. Call AT&T to cancel the add-on tablet plan, then try again to get the standalone tablet plan.